Have a look at our Autumn 2023 newsletter for the latest project updates

 This is so that we protect and enhance our existing surroundings.

-Renowned Cornish artist Kurt Jackson talks for Forest for Cornwall on the benefits that planting trees and creating woodland habitats can create and their importance for our wellbeing.
+This video shows well known Cornish artist Kurt Jackson describing the benefits of planting trees, creating woodland habitats and their importance for our wellbeing.

 Forest for Cornwall is the flagship project of the Climate Change Action Plan (July 2019).
 The declaration of a climate emergency by Cornwall Councillors led to the creation of the plan.
-This shows how Cornwall can reduce carbon emissions.
+This looks at how how Cornwall can reduce carbon emissions.
 The aim is to work towards becoming carbon neutral by 2030.
 The Environmental Growth Strategy has been drawn up to address this.

 Carbon dioxide contributes to climate change.
 Trees and woodlands take carbon dioxide from the atmosphere and lock it into the wood for the life of the tree.
 This is also called Carbon Drawdown.
 On land, trees and woodlands are the most efficient at drawdown.
 Other habitats will also contribute alongside trees.
 These include wildflower meadows and marine eelgrass.